‘General Hospital’ Spoilers: Co-Head Writer Talks About Sam’s Torturous Position, Explains BM Jason’s Mindset

 “She truly loves the man she is married to.
 She loves Scout’s father.
 She loves the life they’re starting to build and the life that he’s promised her.
 But she has always been the ride-or-die woman.
 It’s a really, really difficult position she finds herself in now and will continue to.”

 General Hospital spoilers reveal she will make a final decision, but she later starts to wonder if it was the right one.
-GH spoilers for December tease she will question if she even knows what is in her heart.
+GH spoilers for December tease that she will question if she even knows what is in her heart.

 As for the mindset of Billy Miller’s character, he keeps pushing Sam to say that she believes he is the real Jason Morgan.
 She has tried to repeatedly reassure him, but he is still insecure about it.
 The GH co-head writer explained what is going through the character’s mind.